smonette/everything-is-okay/README.md

 # Everything is okay!

 I promise.
+Here's a selection of videos, gifs, and streams to help improve your terrible, no good day.

-Here's a selection of videos to help improve your terrible, no good day.
+> Looking to contribute to this repo?
+Check out `CONTRIBUTING.md` for instructions!

 ### Vines
 * [Birdyonce](https://vine.co/v/eiPzmHEEUHm)